lucianoayres/chatty-ai/README.md

    - Update model in `~/.chatty/config.json`
    - Default model is "llama3.2"

-3. **"Too many assistants"**
+3. **"Too many agents"**

-   - Maximum 15 assistants per conversation
+   - Maximum 15 agents per conversation
-   - Error: "too many assistants: maximum allowed is 15, but got X"
+   - Error: "too many agents: maximum allowed is 15, but got X"

-4. **"Duplicate assistant"**
+4. **"Duplicate agent"**

-   - Each assistant can only be included once
+   - Each agent can only be included once
-   - Error: "duplicate assistant detected: X (each assistant can only be included once)"
+   - Error: "duplicate agent detected: X (each agent can only be included once)"

 5. **"Connection timed out"**